has256/graph-theory-notes/README.md

 This project is licensed under the GNU General Public License v2.0 - see the [LICENSE.md](https://github.com/el-cardu/graph-theory-notes/blob/master/LICENSE) for details.
 Have fun! </br>

 I follow most of the guidelines of [UFABC Honor's Code](http://professor.ufabc.edu.br/~e.francesquini/codigodehonra/).
-So, if you use any content of this repository - total or partial -, in any evaluation process, you have to cite this on the terms of Honor's Code.
+So, if you use any exercise solution of this repository - total or partial -, in any evaluation process, you have to cite this on the terms of Honor's Code.
 Thank you!